 Client identifier

 The preferred way to assign a client’s client identifier is for it to be configured in a client-specific ConnectionFactory and transparently assigned to the connection it creates.
 Alternatively, a client can set a connections’s client identifier using a provider-specific value.
 The facility to explicitly set a connection’s client identifier is not a mechanism for overriding the identifier that has been administratively configured.
 It is provided for the case where no administratively specified identifier exists.
 If one does exist, an attempt to change it by setting it must throw a IllegalStateException.

+An application may explicitly set a connection's client identifier by calling the setClientID method on the Connection object or, if the simplified API is being used, on the JMSContext.

-If a client explicitly does the set it must do this immediately after creating the connection and before any other action on the connection is taken.
+If a client explicitly sets a connection's client identifier it must do so immediately after creating the Connection or JMSContext and before any other action on the Connection or JMSContext is taken.
 After this point, setting the client identifier is a programming error that should throw an IllegalStateException.

 The purpose of client identifier is to associate a connection and its objects with a state maintained on behalf of the client by a provider.
 By definition, the client state identified by a client identifier can only be ‘in use’ by only one client at a time.
 A JMS provider must prevent concurrently executing clients from using it.